apache/airflow/docs/apache-airflow/concepts/timetable.rst

 Timetables
 ==========

-For dags with time-based schedules (as opposed to event-driven), the scheduling decisions are driven by its internal "timetable".
-The timetable class also determines the data interval and the logical date of each run created for the DAG.
+For DAGs with time-based schedules (as opposed to event-driven), the scheduling decisions are driven by its internal "timetable".
+The timetable also determines the data interval and the logical date of each run created for the DAG.

-Even for dags whose scheduling is defined by a cron expression or ``timedelta`` object, internally these expressions converted to a timetable.
+DAGs scheduled with a cron expression or ``timedelta`` object are internally converted to always use a timetable.

 If a cron expression or ``timedelta`` is sufficient for your use case, you don't need to worry about timetables.
-But for more complicated scheduling requirements, you may create your own timetable class and pass that to the DAG ``schedule`` param.
+But for more complicated scheduling requirements, you may create your own timetable class and pass that to the DAG's ``schedule`` argument instead.

 Some examples: